 UC-11 The driver can log in to the system.

-SRS-29 System displays the login page to driver.
+SRS-29 System displays the login page to the driver.

-SRS-30 System will notify, ‘This username or password is wrong.’If the driver inputs the username or password wrongly.
+SRS-30 System will notify, ‘This username or password is wrong.’ if the driver inputs the username or password incorrectly.

 SRS-31System updates the driver status to online status in the database, the system displays the login successful message.